makrai/notes/shnarch2203-cluster-tune.md

   * compute for each class l ∈ L a centroid c l which is the average embedding
   * We then compute the average Euclidean Embeddings’ Distance (ED) from the corresponding centroids: ED(l, e) = E ni=0 ke i − c i k 2
-  * Macro average results were similar, we hence report only micro average results.
-Results with Cosine similarity were also similar, hence omitted
+  * Macro average results were similar, we hence report only micro average res
+    * Results with Cosine similarity were also similar, hence omitted
 * sanity check:
   * significance test to the ED statistic, confirming that representations of same-class examples are close to each other